GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2BrineFluid.rst

 | ViscosityFun | EzrokhiBrineViscosity  | :math:`b_0` | :math:`b_1` | :math:`b_2` |
 +--------------+------------------------+-------------+-------------+-------------+

+Mass fraction of CO2 component in brine :math:`x_{CO2,\ell}` is exactly as in density calculation.
 The dependency of pure water viscosity from pressure is ignored, and it is approximated as saturated pure water viscosity:

 .. math::
    \mu_w(P, T) = \mu_{w, sat} (T),